DataDog/hiring-engineers/answers.md

 -H "DD-APPLICATION-KEY: APPLICATION-KEY"\
 -d '{ "host": "i-0f5bd5bfd76315b1e", "tags": ["environment:development", "OS:Amazon Linux", "container:Docker"]}'
 ```
+As a result, I saw the tags appear under the user section.
 ![Docker Tags](img/Docker-tags.png)

-### Installing MySQL DataBase
+### Installing DataBases
+#### MySQL Database for Ubuntu
-I used MySQL database for Vagrant and Ubuntu.
+I used a MySQL database for Ubuntu on Vagrant.
 To install the database I ran:
 ` sudo apt install mysql-server ` - installs MySQL server
 ` sudo service mysql start ` - starts the server

-After the installation was complete I confirmed that MySQL server is running by executing the `sudo systemctl status mysql.service` command
+After the installation was complete I confirmed that the MySQL server was running by executing the `sudo systemctl status mysql.service` command

 ![MySQL](img/mysql.png)

 The next step was to integrate the Agent with the database.

-From reading the Datadog documentation (https://docs.datadoghq.com/integrations/mysql/?tab=host#data-collected) I learned that on each MySQL server I needed to:
+From reading the Datadog documentation (https://docs.datadoghq.com/integrations/mysql/?tab=host#data-collected) I learned that when using a MySQL server I needed to:
 * Create a database user for the Datadog Agent.
 * Grant the user privileges.

-Create user with command `CREATE USER 'datadog'@'localhost' IDENTIFIED WITH mysql_native_password by 'datadog99';` where `datadog99` is a password
+I created a user with the command `CREATE USER 'datadog'@'localhost' IDENTIFIED WITH mysql_native_password by 'datadog99';` where `datadog99` is the password.

-Grant privileges:
+The next step was to grant privileges:
  `GRANT REPLICATION CLIENT ON *.* TO 'datadog'@'localhost' WITH MAX_USER_CONNECTIONS 5;`

 `GRANT PROCESS ON *.* TO 'datadog'@'localhost';`

-Enable metrics to be collected from the performance_schema database:
+Then I needed to enable the metrics to be collected from the performance_schema database:
 ` show databases like 'performance_schema'; `
 ` GRANT SELECT ON performance_schema.* TO 'datadog'@'localhost'; `

-### Installing MongoDB DataBase
+#### MongoDB Database for Windows Server 2019

-For Windows Server 2019 I installed MongoDB.
+For Windows Server 2019 I installed a MongoDB database.

-I used [documentation](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/) and (this article)[https://medium.com/@LondonAppBrewery/how-to-download-install-mongodb-on-windows-4ee4b3493514] to install MongoDB
+I used [documentation](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/) and [this article](https://medium.com/@LondonAppBrewery/how-to-download-install-mongodb-on-windows-4ee4b3493514) to install the MongoDB database.

-First I had to Download the MongoDB MSI Installer Package.
-I followed Installation Wizard instructions to install MongoDB.
+First, I had to download the MongoDB MSI Installer Package.
+I followed the Installation Wizard instructions to install the MongoDB database.
-I added shortcuts to my bash profile so it could be easier to start mongoDB.
+I added shortcuts to my bash profile so it would be easier to start mongoDB.
 ```
 alias mongod="/c/Program\ files/MongoDB/Server/4.4.5/bin/mongod.exe"
 alias mongo="/c/Program\ Files/MongoDB/Server/4.4.5/bin/mongo.exe"
 ```

 I started both `mongod` and `mongo` to run the DB.
-After that I created datadog user and gave permissions with the following command shell script:
+After that I created a user named "datadog" and gave permissions with the following command shell script:

 ```
 db.createUser({